Homeowners Insurance Provides Limited Boat Coverage

-- Some policies may assist in cleaning up hazardous materials such as gasoline or oil spills should it be necessary.
+- Some policies may assist in cleaning up hazardous materials, such as gasoline or oil spills, should they be necessary.

-- Equipment that is specific to boating that may not be otherwise covered by your homeowners insurance policy.
-Expensive fishing tackle or marine electronics for example.
+- Equipment that is specific to boating may not be otherwise covered by your homeowners insurance policy.
+Expensive fishing tackle or marine electronics, for example.

 - You can use your boat insurance policy to help cover legal fees should you face legal action in the event of a wreck.

 - Some policies can include damages to your boat trailer.